dy/color-ranger/README.md

 _Color-ranger_ renders a range for a color in particular color space to rectangular or polar coordinate system by manipulating _ImageData_.
 It is primarily needed for building color pickers.

-It can be used both in web-worker and single-flow.
-It is only [Nkb] minified & gzipped.
-You can also get your own build via browserify and require only needed renderers.
+* It can be used both in web-worker and in document thread.

-There’s an alternate lib [color-space-canvas](https://github.com/rosskettle/color-space-canvas).
-It renders color range via shaders, which promises to be a faster solution.
-But it lacks of some color spaces and customization, also shaders are somewhat less supported than webworkers or plain js.
+* It is only [Nkb] minified & gzipped.
+* You can require only needed renderers to reduce size even more.

 #### [Demo](TODO:jsfiddle link)